Darius Rush: Pittsburgh Steelers

-On October 18, 2023, the Pittsburgh Steelers signed Rush off of the Chiefs practice squad.
-Rush was waived on October 1, 2024.
+On October 18, 2023, the Pittsburgh Steelers signed Rush off of the Chiefs' practice squad.
+Rush was waived by Pittsburgh on October 1, 2024.

 Kansas City Chiefs (second stint)

-On October 4, 2024, Rush signed with the Chiefs' practice squad.
+On October 4, 2024, Rush signed with the Kansas City Chiefs' practice squad.
 He signed a reserve/future contract with the team on February 11, 2025.
 On August 1, Rush was waived by the Chiefs with an injury designation.

 Cleveland Browns

 On August 11, 2025, Rush signed with the Cleveland Browns.
-He was waived on August 24.
+He was waived by Cleveland on August 24.

 Washington Commanders

+On August 28, 2025, Rush signed with the Washington Commanders' practice squad.
+Rush was elevated from the practice squad to the active roster for the Commanders Week 15 game against the New York Giants.
+On January 5, 2026, he signed a reserve/futures contract with the Commanders.
+He was released on August 30, 2026, and re-signed to their practice squad the following day.
+He was released on September 15.

+Pittsburgh Steelers (second stint)

-On August 28, 2025, Rush signed with the Washington Commanders practice squad.
+On September 22, 2026, Rush signed with the Pittsburgh Steelers practice squad.